 What is Torigai?

-Torigai are found from Mutsu Bay to Kyushu and live in the muddy sand floors of waters that are 10 to 30 cm deep.
+Torigai is found from Mutsu Bay to Kyushu and lives in the muddy sand floors of waters that are about 10 m deep.
 People who see a piece of Japanese egg cockle (Torigai) for the first time, perhaps unconsciously hesitate before reaching for it.
 The name, “Torigai,” comes from its shape like a bird's beak.

 What does Torigai (Japanese egg cockle) nigiri sushi taste like?

 The more beautiful the color of the ink, the fresher it is.
 The thicker meat, the better they are valued.
 The tender shellfish meat is known for its distinctive flavor and fine sweetness.
 Many sushi fans are fond of this tasty treat.
 Live Torigai can be eaten raw but that comes with a strong, raw fragrance, so instead they are scalded before using.
 On the other hand, if you prefer to put this fragrance to use, you should eat it raw.
 Both raw and scalded nigiri sushi are good in their own ways.
 Incidentally, sushi restaurants that insist on the traditional Edo-style method, first scald the Torigai, then lightly dip it in sweet vinegar (vinegar with sugar) before using it as a sushi topping.

 Torigai is sensitive to changes in the environment and while sometimes they are produced in high volume, at other times they die in high numbers due to sensitivity to hypoxia.
 In the market, you may see the caught Torigai are kept submerged in seawater from where they were caught, with an air pump to circulate air in the water.
 They are handled carefully.
 Therefore, they are rare shellfish that were once shelled and boiled before shipping to the market, rather than being transported and sold live like others.